intuitart/oxford-markdown/README.md

 ## Usage

 The default usage is to convert gutenberg blocks captured as markdown into html for display.
+Here are the steps:

 1. Install and activate the plugin.